The 12 Bulletproof Ideas to Include Image Rollover Effect in Emails

 If any piece of clothing can we be worn in two ways, then why not show it with an image rollover instead of using GIFs?

-Tip: For this particular purpose, use photos of a model taking various positions to better introduce the piece of clothing and to create the sense of variety.
+Tip: For this particular purpose, use photos of a model taking various positions to better introduce the piece of clothing and to create a sense of variety.

 Difficult to describe fabric structure — show it to the recipients.